HITECHCRIME/HC_SG125_Kiddar/README.md

 ## Lyrics

 ```
+Let the bass say that
+Cannet ey sa
 Let them know we already on the brink
+Themes of death pulling us out of sleep
+to approach so Distinct so distinct

+desolate desolate
+comprehend this

+Let them know we already on the brink
-Themes of death pulling out of sleeve
+Themes of death pulling us out of sync
-Distinct approach
+to approach so Distinct so distinct

 ```